piavlo/mcollective-plugins/discovery/sensu/README.markdown

 MCollective discovery plugin that uses Sensu API server as its data source.

-List all nodes on the server, or those matching a given search.
+List all clients found in the sensu api, or those matching a given search.

 # Installation